 No Local Flexibility (NLF): This rating indicates that Boards must comply with the federal and state laws, rules, policies, and required procedures set forth in this WD Letter and have no local flexibility in determining whether and/or how to comply.
 All information with an NLF rating is indicated by “must.”

 Local Flexibility (LF): This rating indicates that Boards have local flexibility in determining whether and/or how to implement guidance or recommended practices set forth in this WD Letter.
 All information with an LF rating is indicated by “may” or “recommend.”

+DFPS Automated Case Intake in TX3C: KinderTrack

-NLF: Boards must the established procedures outlined in the TX3C Guidebook when for children who are referred by DFPS (TX3C Guidebook, Case Management: Department of Family Protective Services DFPS Case Data Entry)
+NLF: Beginning May 28, 2026, Boards must ensure that staff members follow the established procedures outlined in the updated DFPS Referral Intake Desk Aid in the TX3C Guidebook when setting up Child Care Services (CCS) services for children who are referred by DFPS, including the following requirements:

+Ensure staff members check Intake > Referrals in TX3C: KinderTrack at least once per business day and import any available referrals.

+Ensure staff members review the DFPS Form 2054 to validate information imported into TX3C: KinderTrack and make corrections as needed.
+If staff receives a Form 2054 from DFPS, but a corresponding referral is missing in TX3C: KinderTrack, staff must manually enter the authorization information, and the Board should submit a help desk ticket to the Workforce Automation > Child Care Systems Service Now portal.

+DFPS Case Data Entry and Identification in TX3C: KinderTrack

+NLF: For all child care cases referred by DFPS, Boards must ensure that staff members adhere to the following requirements:

-NLF: Boards must ensure that each child referred by DFPS has their own “child only” case in which the case number is the child’s DFPS number as shown on DFPS Form 2054.
-The case number must be entered on Family > Family Screen.he Customer Identification Number (CIN) for the (primary or secondary) caregiver is the same across each DFPS case for which they are the caregiver.Boards must ensure that the child’s CIN in the DFPS “child only” case matches the same child’s CIN in the family case record, if applicable.
+Each child referred by DFPS must have their own “child only” case in which the case number is the child’s DFPS number as shown on DFPS Form 2054.
+The case number/DFPS child number must be entered into Family > Family Screen.

+Staff must also add the child’s DFPS Person ID into the Child field under DFPS.

+The Customer Identification Number (CIN) for the (primary or secondary) caregiver must be the same across each DFPS case for which they are the caregiver.

+An individual child’s CIN in the DFPS “child only” case must match the child’s CIN in the family case record, if applicable.